SirPepe/ornament/Readme.md

 **Method decorator** that causes decorated class methods to subscribe to either [Event Targets](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) or [signals](https://github.com/preactjs/signals), depending on the arguments.
+The subscriptions activate when an element's constructor completes.

 #### `@subscribe(target, eventName, predicate?)`